 🕒 5.
 No Delays in Care

-Delaying treatment can seriously hurt both your health and your legal claim.
-Insurance companies often use gaps in treatment to argue that your injuries weren’t serious, or caused by the accident.
+Delaying treatment can seriously hurt your legal claim.
+Insurance companies often use gaps in treatment to argue that your injuries were not serious, or caused by the accident.

 Seeing a doctor right away under an LOP allows you to: